coveron/coveron.github.io/_docs/cri_format.md

 The evaluation marker contains information, if the statement got evaluated to true or false.

-- If the result was "true", the byte value is anything but 0x00.
+- If the result was "true", the byte value is 0x01.
 - If the result was "false", the byte value is 0x00.